Oxfam is a global movement of people working together to end the injustice of poverty.

 - Ability to work in the field in potentially contentious situations with local community leaders and partners and draw on local knowledge and respect the local culture

 - Fluency in Arabic, spoken & written.
-Good spoken and written English is essential.
+Very Good spoken and written English is essential.

 - Knowledge of other sectors – food security, livelihoods, policy and advocacy